rust-lang/google-summer-of-code/README.md

 [`cargo-semver-checks`](https://github.com/obi1kenobi/cargo-semver-checks) is a linter for semantic versioning.
 It ensures that Rust crates adhere to semantic versioning by looking for breaking changes in APIs.

-It can currently catch ~60 different kinds of breaking changes, so there are hundreds of kinds of breaking changes it still cannot catch!
+It can currently catch ~120 different kinds of breaking changes, meaning there are hundreds of kinds of breaking changes it still cannot catch!
 The goal of this project is to extend its abilities, so that it can catch and prevent more breaking changes, by:
 - adding more lints, which are expressed as queries over a database-like schema ([playground](https://play.predr.ag/rustdoc))
 - extending the schema, so more Rust functionality is made available for linting